learn-academy-2020-echo/week-6-assessment-LionSnarl/interview-questions.md

   Your answer: At first, I was writing RESTful routes, however, Rails generator commands in the terminal:

-  rails generate model: Generates a database and corresponding files to create a model we can use CRUD actions on.
+  rails generate model: Generates a model to be filled with a database and corresponding files to create a model we can use CRUD actions on.

   rails generate controller: Generates all files needed to start creating all the methods needed by the View to call upon.